Amber List

 Since it joined the list

-Roughly where it joined — no recovery, no further break.
+That's 14.9 percentage points deeper than the day it joined.
 It bottomed 45.6% below that high along the way.

 Decline from the 52-week high as it stood on 2026-03-03 (fixed anchor) → today.
 Split-adjusted, Alpaca.
 Observed history, not a forecast.